SheCodesAus/heading_for_success_frontend_bris_2023/readme.md

 ## FIRST, One Person In The Group Should:
 1. Clone this repo down using `git clone insert_quick_setup_link_here`
-2. Create a Vite project with `npm create vite@latest insert_project_name_frontend -- --template react`
+2. Create a Vite program with `npm create vite@latest insert_program_name_frontend -- --template react`
 3. Delete:
    - `App.css`
    - `index.css`